cldwalker/Share/README.md

 ## Tips

-* In pairing scenarios where eval and other LT features matter, consider screensharing.
+* In pairing scenarios where eval and other LT features matter, make sure to open a new tab in the same project as the sharer.
+Also consider screensharing to see the sharer's eval.
 * When pairing on anything that's not a plain text file, sharees should set their file syntax with the command `Editor: Set current editor syntax`.
 * Given the ease of sharing, even between browser and editor, this plugin is a good fit for [swarm coding](http://technomancy.us/162) a.k.a. pairing as a group.